 - Kids going around safety restrictions

 Did you notice something missing from this list?
 The fears above revolve around the Internet safety of an individual.
 If you’re looking for a way to boost your cybersecurity measures, view here.
 There’s a whole separate digital citizenship issue that most of us haven’t even gotten around to worrying about.
-It is not as frightening as what’s described above but fully as critical to building competent, aware users of a webtool (the Internet) that is multicultural, agnostic about perspective, and accessible from anywhere in the world.
+It is not as frightening as what’s described above but it’s still important to get Cyber Security Consulting.
 These are the global demands of digital citizenship.
 Luckily, Lee Crockett and Andrew Churches have written a book on that topic, a discussion I’ve not seen anywhere else.
 Here’s my review:

 Growing Global Digital Citizens: Better Practices That Build Better Learners